JoaoCostaIFG/LPOO/docs/README.md

 [_SkaneController_](/src/main/java/org/g73/skanedweller/controller/SkaneController.java).
 The **strategy pattern** was then implemented by designing the [_CollisionStrategy_](/src/main/java/org/g73/skanedweller/controller/collision_strategy/CollisionStrategy.java) abstarct class and its implementations.
-Lastly, a map that associates element types with a specific collision strategy was created in each _MovableController_.
+Lastly, a map that associates each element types with a specific collision strategy was created for all _MovableController_.
 This allows for handling collisions dynamically and each controller can define what happens when it's controlled game element collides with another game element based on element types.